-You have Developer Command Line Tools installed if you are running the demonstration on a macOS computer.
-You can check whether you have the Developer Command Line Tools installed by running
+You should have Developer Command Line Tools installed if you want to create a Git repository for your project and your development environment is on a macOS computer.
+You can check whether you have the developer tools installed by running

 xcode-select -p.
 You can install the developer tools by running